-Despite plummeting phosphate concentrations after restoration, median phosphate concentrations in Years 1 and 2 of Full Restoration still differed between the Project Area (0.11 mg/L) and the Reference Areas (0.07 mg/L).
-Therefore, the Project Area has not totally converged with Reference Areas, at least in terms of phosphate concentrations.
+For the first year since restoration, median phosphate concentrations did not differ between the Project Area (0.08 mg/L) and the Reference Areas (0.07 mg/L; Mood Median, df=1, Chi-Square=0.80, P=0.37).
+In addition, total phosphorous detections during post-restoration between the Project Area (50.0%) and Reference Areas (53.5%) did not differ significantly (Contingency, df=1, Chi-Square = 0.254, P=0.614).
+Estimated total phosphorous concentrations also appeared similar between the Study Areas, averaging 0.18 ± 0.02 (SE) mg/L for the Project Area and 0.17 ± 0.02 (SE) mg/L for Reference Areas (Wilcoxon, df=1, Chi-Square=0.14, P=0.71).
+Therefore, the Project Area appears to converging further with conditions in with Reference Areas, at least in terms of phosphate and total phosphorous levels, however, more data will be needed to make any definitive conclusions, particularly as the restored marsh is still actively evolving.
 The same restoration-related factors that can affect nitrate and ammonia levels can also drive up phosphates, i.e., breakdown and mineralization of decaying pasture organic matter.
-In addition, frequent to continued inundation of former pasture areas may create an anoxic soil interface that encourages flux of agriculturally related phosphates from soils into overlying waters.
+In addition, frequent to continuous inundation of former pasture areas may create an anoxic soil interface that encourages flux of agriculturally related phosphates from soils into overlying waters.

 Some caveats must be noted for these results.
-Analytical chemistry methods were changed between Pre-Restoration and subsequent sampling periods or treatments, with measurement of Total Dissolved Phosphates being changed to measurement of Orthophosphates.
+Analytical chemistry methods were changed between Pre-Restoration and subsequent sampling periods or treatments, with measurement of total dissolved phosphates being changed to measurement of orthophosphates.
 Also, the method detection limit decreased greatly, which negates our ability to use Contingency Tables to evaluate changes in the number of detections between treatments.
-Total Dissolved Phosphates typically incorporates both Orthophosphates, as well as Polyphosphates, so Orthophosphates would be considered to represent a smaller fraction of the dissolved phosphorous component, although Polyphosphates are unstable and will eventually convert over time to Orthophosphate, particularly in low oxygen waters (Murphy 2007).
-A comparison of Orthophosphate and Total Dissolved Phosphates for several sampling periods during Passive Restoration when both were measured showed typically 94 to 99% correlation, although, during one sampling event, correlation was as low as 48%: as samples were collected in different jars and sent to different laboratories, the dynamic and extremely variable nature of natural waters, which can change rapidly from moment to moment, does not make the latter result extremely surprising.
+Total dissolved phosphates typically incorporates both orthophosphates, as well as polyphosphates, so orthophosphates would be considered to represent a smaller fraction of the dissolved phosphorous component, although polyphosphates are unstable and will eventually convert over time to Orthophosphate, particularly in low oxygen waters (Murphy 2007).
+A comparison of orthophosphate and total dissolved phosphates for several sampling periods during Passive Restoration when both were measured showed typically 94 to 99% correlation, although, during one sampling event, correlation was as low as 48%: as samples were collected in different jars and sent to different laboratories, the dynamic and extremely variable nature of natural waters, which can change rapidly from moment to moment, does not make the latter result extremely surprising.